sbagoudou/sbagoudou/README.md

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
 Features smooth animations and a clean, professional design.

+## 🚀 How to deploy
+- First build the app "npm run build"
+- The build result is in the dist/ folder
+- The content of the folder can then be pasted on the server in the public_html folder

 ## 🌟 Features

 - Responsive design that works on all devices